colouring-cities/colouring-dresden/docs/opendatacamp2024/README.md

 A warm welcome to the Open Data Camp 2024 in Dresden and to the Colouring Dresden project!

-The project is organised in Dresden by Leibniz-Institute of Ecological Urband Regional Development (IOER) in Dresden (https://www.ioer.de/projekte/colouring-dresden)
+The project is organised in Dresden by **Leibniz-Institute of Ecological Urband Regional Development (IOER)** in Dresden (https://www.ioer.de/projekte/colouring-dresden)

 ## Challenge

-Colouring Dresden is part of the challenge "" and offers the opportunity to use a dataset containing crowd-sourced
+Colouring Dresden is part of the challenge "" and offers the opportunity:
+- to use a dataset containing crowd-sourced collected building attributes
+- to code new features

 see: https://www.dresden.de/de/wirtschaft/wirtschaftsstandort/projekte-kooperationen/open-data-camp-2024.php